‘‘1892 a King from Africa, his name was King Jaja, came to Barbados and fell in love…’’

 Would anyone expect A Caribbean Dream to be an accurate representation of Caribbean life?
 Unlikely.
 But the stereotypes are writ large for sure.
 The English characters are posh and ridiculous, with the local islanders finding the white folk quaint and humorous.
 Filling out these characters are locals, Keshia Pope as Helena, Sonia Williams as Hippolyta, Adrian Green as Oberon/ Head Gardener, Jherad Alleyne as Lysander and British based actress Lorna Gayle as Bottom.
 The rest of the UK cast includes, Susannah Harker as Titania/ Head Housekeeper, Marina Bye as Hermia, Patrick Michael Foster as Puck/ the Butler, Sam Gillet as Demetrius, and Aden Gillet as Theseus.

-Billed as a ‘‘refreshing, energetic production, set in a Barbadian tropical paradise…’’ and showing us the chaos that ensues when a handful of hotel staff turned into a troupe of mischievous fairies who tamper with the destination wedding plans of three multi-cultural couples during Crop Over Festival.
+A Caribbean Dream is billed as a ‘‘refreshing, energetic production, set in a Barbadian tropical paradise…’ where ’chaos ensues when a handful of hotel staff turned into a troupe of mischievous fairies who tamper with the destination wedding plans of three multi-cultural couples during Crop Over Festival.”

 Ultimately, filmed Shakespeare can go one of two ways: shot like a fluid moving modern motion picture, or with static angles like a stage performance.
 A Caribbean Dream is very much the latter; nothing is to adventurous in scope or delivery, it knows its limitations and works with it, giving an open-air, bite-size Barbadian Bard performance.